RHS Chelsea Flower Show

 For every Sir David Beckham rose sold, £2.50 will go to The King’s Foundation, a charity where Beckham serves as an ambassador.
 The Foundation supports sustainable communities, heritage projects and education programmes inspired by the vision of King Charles III, so the rose becomes more than just a plant, it helps support future-focused work too.

-The rose will be available to buy from 18 May 2026 through the David Austin Roses website, at their Shropshire plant centre and from selected stockists.
-Prices will start at £27.50 for bare root plants.
+The rose is available to buy from 18 May 2026 through the David Austin Roses website, at their Shropshire plant centre and from selected stockists.
+Prices start at £27.50 for bare root plants.

 King Charles meeting Sir David Beckham at RHS Chelsea in 2025.
 David is wearing The King’s Rose launched by David Austin roses that year